Connum/hanzivg/README.md

 ### HSK1-6 characters known to be different from KanjiVG but not included in animHanzi:
 * 都 - strokes 9+10 should be combined, thus resulting in 10 strokes total for Chinese as opposed to 11 in Japanese

+## How to create a new character
+1. Open the *template.svg* in your favoured SVG editor
+2. Change the orange character of the background layer to the character you want to create.
+This layer uses the font [CNstrokeorder](http://rtega.be/chmn/index.php?subpage=68).
+Please try to use this font, and if it doesn't contain the character, use a similiar handwritten-looking font instead, trying to match the same character size.
+This layer is only used as a template for drawing upon and can be deleted before saving.
+3. Use the bezier tool to draw the lines.
+Use the correct stroke direction (important!) and order (will save time later because you don't have to rearrange them).
+You CAN use a stroke width of 3px and round joins and caps in order to see what the final result will look like, but you don't have to.
+The styles will be corrected later anyway.
+4. Copy and paste the number that is placed as a reference on the top outside of the viewbox.
+Again, if you do this in the correct order of the numbers, you won't have to spend much time to correct the order later.
+5. Delete the reference number and stroke as well es the orange template character.
+6. Save the file with the correct file name (unicode of the char as 5 digit hex number, padded with 0 if necessary), e.g. *09547.svg*.
+If you only want to contribute the stroke order for this char without the grouping/radical information, that's totally fine!
+Just save it in the */hanzi_wip* folder with .raw.svg as the extension, e.g. *09547.raw.svg* and add it to the list inside the *README.md* in that folder.
+Create a pull request!
+Otherwise, proceed:

+7. Open *format.html* in your browser (modern browsers like Chrome and Firefox are required).
+Drag and drop your file into the browser window.
+8. You will see a tree structure of the strokes and numbers and you can add new groups and meta information.
+Try to make the information as complete as possible.
+You can also change the order of numbers and strokes via drag&drop.
+Make sure that the order of strokes and numbers is correct.
+9. Then you can hit the **Export** button and save the new file to the */hanzi* folder.
+Delete the raw file from the */hanzi_wip* if you created it or got it from there.
+10. Create a pull request!

 # Licence

 HanziVG is licenced under [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](http://creativecommons.org/licenses/by-sa/3.0/).